vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Threat tracker** | Review saved and tracked queries, and follow trending campaigns.
 **Policies and rules** | Configure and manage security policies to protect against threats, and receive activity alerts.

+For more information, see [Microsoft Defender for Office 365](/defender-office-365/mdo-about).

 ## Cloud apps

-In the **Cloud apps** section, review security to minimize risk and exposure to cloud apps using the Defender for Cloud Apps service.
+In the **Cloud apps** section, review security to minimize risk and exposure to cloud apps using Microsoft Defender for Cloud Apps.

 :::image type="content" source="media/overview-defender-portal/cloud-apps-sample-report.png" alt-text="Screenshot of a Cloud Apps sample report in the Microsoft Defender portal" lightbox="media/overview-defender-portal/cloud-apps-sample-report.png":::